Sonoran-Software/Sonoran-Store-Docs/sonoran-station-displays/sonorancad-integration.md

 ```

 `GetUnitByPlayerId` associates a cached CAD unit with a connected server player when possible.
 Player connection alone does not create an on-duty unit.

+The optional Bodycams page also calls `GetBodycamRuntime()` and observes `SonoranCAD::bodycam::RuntimeChanged`.
+This newer bridge is an additional capability check, not part of the claim that the base cache interface starts at `4.0.72`.
+Diagnostics report whether it is detected and whether it can supply `PEER_STREAM` video.

 ## Unit classification